martzyx/clerkshortcutpro/README.md

 ## Todo:

--   Redo styling of translation buttons
--   Always work on porting to Firefox :/
+-   Always work on porting to Firefox :)
--   Make tool for customers to see hidden designs
+-   Make tool to see hidden designs
 -   Make translations buttons toggle in settings

 ## License